akashgangadharan/Resume_maker/Readme.md

-# Resume Builder Pro
+# Resume Maker

-A professional resume builder web application built with Flask that allows users to create, customize, and download their resume in PDF format.
+A professional resume maker web application built with Flask that allows users to create, customize, and download their resume in PDF format.
 Features include drag-and-drop section reordering, real-time preview, and professional formatting.

 ## Features